CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 weight: 340
 toc: 3
 ---
 DHCP is a client server protocol that automatically provides IP hosts with IP addresses and other related configuration information.
-A DHCP relay (agent) is a host that forwards DHCP packets between clients and servers.
-DHCP relays forward requests and replies between clients and servers that are not on the same physical subnet.
+A DHCP relay (agent) is a host that forwards DHCP packets between clients and servers that are not on the same physical subnet.

 This topic describes how to configure DHCP relays for IPv4 and IPv6 using the following topology: